evoldoers/evoldeeds/README.md

 most likely evolutionary history explaining that dataset, using the above probabilistic models as a scoring scheme.

-## How to work with the AWS database
+## How to work with the AWS database (site administrators)

 - Go to `https://api.evoldeeds.com/families` to get a list of families.
 - Go to `https://api.evoldeeds.com/families/{family_id}` to get the info for a particular family (e.g. https://api.evoldeeds.com/families/test).
 Info includes sequences, current best score, and `created` date for current best-scoring history.
 - Go to `https://api.evoldeeds.com/histories/{family_id}/{created}` to get a particular history (e.g. https://api.evoldeeds.com/histories/test/1716233572356)
 - Use the node scripts in `aws/scripts` to create, delete, or post histories for a family.
+You will need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables as described [here](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html).
+Ask Ian for these keys

 ## Front-end client